ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 If we are to deprecate Currency Factory, we will need to ensure the requirements it fulfills are still met by some solution.

-* Permissioned asset creation can be done without collision in the asset ID
+* Permissioned asset creation can be done without collision

 * Asset metadata is available

-Additionally, Currency Factory failed to meet some requirements that we should enforce in a future solution.
+* Can registrar both local and foreign asset types

-* Permissionless asset creation can be done without collision in the asset ID
+* Support XCM Multi Locations for foreign assets

 ## Solution Proposals